wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

      and so can also test the client-side code.
      These tests are fully written for you, but feel free to read them to understand how to write E2E tests.
-1. Implement the missing functions and tests.
-   Each missing function has a comment describing exactly what to do.
-   Once `npm test` succeeds, you're done.
-   The missing code and tests are in:
-   * `lib/db.js`: the db code, modified to use Promises.
-   * `server.js`: implementation of an express server that serves the HTML and client-side JS.
-   * `test/render-component-spec.js`: implement the two tests
-     needed to check the serving of the HTML and CSS.
 1. If you want to try the app, just do `npm start`, and navigate to http://localhost:3000/.
 Instead of `npm start`, you can also do `npm run start:watch` to enable "hot reloading" of server code.